Arthur McInnarney: Representative debut, Auckland Pākehā

-Mount Albert then had a bye and the side travelled to Rotorua to play against Bay of Plenty on July 30.
-Mount Albert won the match 29-9.
+Mount Albert then had a bye and the side travelled to Rotorua to play against Bay of Plenty on 30 July.
+Mount Albert won the match 29–9.
 McInnarney was named to play on the wing.
-For Mount Albert “McNeil, McInnarney, and H McLaughlin were the best backs”.
+For Mount Albert "McNeil, McInnarney, and H McLaughlin were the best backs".
 The Mount Albert team was being coached by former New Zealand international Stan Prentice and he came out of retirement to take part in the match.

 After returning to Auckland it is unclear if McInnarney played for the Mt Albert senior side for some time.
-He was named in the squad to play for games against Manukau, City, Papakura, City again, and then Marist on September 10.
+He was named in the squad to play for games against Manukau, City, Papakura, City again, and then Marist on 10 September.
 Roy Hardgrave had returned from playing professionally in England and he began playing in the three quarters for Mt Albert.
 McInnarney was not mentioned in any match reports but may have taken part in some or all of the five games.
-He definitely played in Mt Albert’s final game of the season which was a 26-17 loss in round 2 of the Phelan Shield knockout competition on September 17.
+He definitely played in Mt Albert's final game of the season which was a 26–17 loss in round 2 of the Phelan Shield knockout competition on 17 September.
 He played a good game among the backs.

 Cycling

 1938–1939 Season

 With the rugby league season at an end McInnarney resumed competitive cycling.
-He competed at his Papatoetoe Amateur Athletic and Cycle Club’s meeting on the evening of October 18.
+He competed at his Papatoetoe Amateur Athletic and Cycle Club's meeting on the evening of 18 October.
 He rode in the One Mile and Three Mile races.
-On November 15 at a Papatoetoe Club meeting he came second in his one mile heat and then third in the final behind Roy Taylor and Renwick.
+On 15 November at a Papatoetoe Club meeting he came second in his one-mile heat and then third in the final behind Roy Taylor and Renwick.
 He was also third in the Four Miles A Grade race.
-The Auckland Star mentioned that Taylor was in brilliant form and that “J.F.
+The Auckland Star mentioned that Taylor was in brilliant form and that "J.F.
 Archer and A.J.
-McInnarney were also riding strongly at the meeting”.
-On the evening of February 7 the Papatoetoe Club staged its annual open Passenger Transport Cup meeting before a large attendance.
+McInnarney were also riding strongly at the meeting".
+On the evening of 7 February the Papatoetoe Club staged its annual open Passenger Transport Cup meeting before a large attendance.
 McInnarney was said to have been prominent.
 He finished first in the Half-mile in a time of 60 4-5s, and second in the Three Miles behind M. Green.
-In a promotion for the Lynndale and Northern Amateur Cycle Club’s carnival at Western Springs on February 23, McInnarney’s name appeared.
+In a promotion for the Lynndale and Northern Amateur Cycle Club's carnival at Western Springs on 23 February, McInnarney's name appeared.
 Then days later on Saturday he rode in the Manukau Club races at Western Springs.
 He won the Eight-lap Points Race with 10 points ahead of J.F.
 Archer, and Roy Taylor in a time of 6.14.
 While in the Ten Minutes Pursuit Race he rode with clubmates Archer, M.J.
 Green, and W. Renwick and they came first.